A Training-free Method for LLM Text Attribution: Statistical test proofs

-\subsubsection{Proof of Proposition \ref{thm:statstest}}
+\subsection{Proof of Proposition \ref{thm:statstest}}

-In this section, we first present Lemma \ref{lemma:bounding} that provides an upper bound on the probability that, under Assumption \ref{assum:mindiff}, the absolute value of the difference between the cross-entropy of the (unknown) generator model $B$ and the evaluator model $A$ and the entropy of the evaluator model $A$ over string $\mathbf{Y}_N$ be less than or equal to a threshold $c_4$.
-In the proof of Proposition \ref{thm:statstest}, we use Lemma \ref{lemma:bounding} as one of the three key inequalities that yield an upper bound on type I error.
-Note that providing an upper bound on the type II error does not require any assumptions.
+In this section, we present the proof for a generalized version of Proposition \ref{thm:statstest}.
+In particular, we first present Lemma \ref{lemma:bounding} that provides an upper bound on the probability that, under the sufficient condition in Equation (\ref{eq:sufficient}) from Remark \ref{assumption3practical}, the absolute value of the difference between the cross-entropy of the (unknown) generator model $B$ and the evaluator model $A$ and the entropy of the evaluator model $A$ over string $\mathbf{Y}_N$ be less than or equal to a threshold $c_3$, i.e., Assumption \ref{assum:mindiff} holds for a constant $c_3$ except for an exponentially small probability in $N$.
+In the proof of Proposition \ref{thm:statstest}, we use Lemma \ref{lemma:bounding} as one of the three key inequalities that yield an upper bound on Type I error.
+Note that providing an upper bound on the Type II error does not require any assumptions.

-\begin{lemma} Under Assumption \ref{assum:mindiff}, for any positive constant $c_4 < \epsilon_2$, we have
+\begin{lemma} Under Assumption \ref{assum:mindiff}, for any positive constant $c_3 < \epsilon_2$, we have

 \end{lemma}